- Oops!Something went wrong.Please try again later.

 Conference Call and Webcast at 8:30am Eastern Time Today

-“We had more than $50 million in cash and cash equivalents at December 31, 2018.
-This is expected to provide us with sufficient resources to continue to develop VB-111 and other product candidates and to fund our operating expenses and capital expenditure requirements through 2021,” said Amos Ron, Chief Financial Officer of VBL Therapeutics.
+Amos Ron, Chief Financial Officer of VBL Therapeutics stated, “We had more than $37 million in cash, cash equivalents and restricted bank deposits at December 31, 2019.
+This is expected to provide us with sufficient resources to continue to develop VB-111 and other product candidates and to fund our operating expenses and capital expenditure requirements into the third quarter of 2021.”

-- Executed a strategic exclusive option license agreement with one of the world-leading European animal health companies, for the development of VBL’s proprietary anti-inflammatory molecule, VB-201, for veterinary use.
-VBL is receiving an undisclosed up-front payment and upon exercising the option to license, VBL will receive additional milestones and royalties, which may exceed €50 million.
+Lecinoxoids platform - VBL executed a strategic exclusive option to license agreement with one of the world-leading European animal health companies for the development of VBL’s proprietary anti-inflammatory molecule, VB-201, for veterinary use.
+VBL received an undisclosed up-front payment.
+Upon exercise of the license option, VBL expects to receive additional milestones and royalties, which have the potential to exceed €50 million.
 VBL retains worldwide rights for the use of VB-201 for the treatment of humans.

-- Cash Position: At December 31, 2018, VBL had cash, cash equivalents and short-term bank deposits of $50.5 million and working capital of $47.0 million.
-VBL expects that its cash and cash equivalents and short-term bank deposits will be sufficient to fund operating expenses and capital expenditure requirements through 2021.
+Cash Position: At December 31, 2019, VBL had cash, cash equivalents, short-term bank deposits and restricted bank deposit of $37.0 million and working capital of $29.1 million.
+VBL expects that its cash and cash equivalents and short-term bank deposits will be sufficient to fund operating expenses and capital expenditure requirements into 3Q 2021.

-- G&A Expenses: General and administrative expenses for the year ended December 31, 2018 were $5.2 million, compared to $5.8 million for the same period in 2017.
+G&A Expenses: General, administrative and marketing expenses for the year ended December 31, 2019, were $4.9 million, compared to $5.6 million for the same period in 2018.

 For further details on VBL’s financials, please refer to Form 20-F filed with the SEC.

-Vascular Biogenics Ltd., operating as VBL Therapeutics, is a clinical stage biopharmaceutical company focused on the discovery, development and commercialization of first-in-class treatments for cancer.
+Vascular Biogenics Ltd., operating as VBL Therapeutics, is a clinical stage biopharmaceutical company focused on the discovery, development and commercialization of first-in-class treatments for areas of unmet need in cancer and immune/inflammatory indications.
 VBL’s lead oncology product candidate, ofranergene obadenovec (VB-111), is a first-in-class, targeted anti-cancer gene-therapy agent that is being developed to treat a wide range of solid tumors.
-It is conveniently administered as an IV infusion once every two months.
-It has been observed to be well-tolerated in >300 cancer patients and demonstrated activity signals in an “all comers” Phase 1 trial as well as in three tumor-specific Phase 2 studies.
-Ofranergene obadenovec is currently being studied in a Phase 3 potential registration trial for platinum-resistant ovarian cancer.
+It is conveniently administered as an IV infusion once every 6-8 weeks.
+VB-111 has been observed to be well-tolerated in >300 cancer patients and demonstrated activity signals in a VBL-sponsored “all comers” phase 1 trial as well as in three VBL-sponsored tumor-specific phase 2 studies.
+VB-111 is currently being studied in a VBL-sponsored phase 3 potential registration trial for platinum-resistant ovarian cancer.

 Forward Looking Statements

 This press release contains forward-looking statements.
 All statements other than statements of historical fact are forward-looking statements, which are often indicated by terms such as “anticipate,” “believe,” “could,” “estimate,” “expect,” “goal,” “intend,” “look forward to,” “may,” “plan,” “potential,” “predict,” “project,” “should,” “will,” “would” and similar expressions.
-These forward-looking statements include, but are not limited to, statements regarding our programs, including VB-111, including their clinical development, such as the timing of clinical trials and expected announcement of data, therapeutic potential and clinical results, the intended benefits of our collaboration for VB-201, including potential milestone and royalty payments, and our financial position and cash runway.
+These forward-looking statements include, but are not limited to, statements regarding our programs, including VB-111, including their clinical development, such as the timing of clinical trials and expected announcement of data, therapeutic potential and clinical results, and our financial position, operating results and cash runway.
 These forward-looking statements are not promises or guarantees and involve substantial risks and uncertainties.
 Among the factors that could cause actual results to differ materially from those described or projected herein include uncertainties associated generally with research and development, clinical trials and related regulatory reviews and approvals, the risk that historical clinical trial results may not be predictive of future trial results, that our financial resources do not last for as long as anticipated, and that we may not realize the expected benefits of our intellectual property protection.
 A further list and description of these risks, uncertainties and other risks can be found in our regulatory filings with the U.S. Securities and Exchange Commission, including in our annual report on Form 20-F for the year ended December 31, 2018, and subsequent filings with the SEC.
 Existing and prospective investors are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
 VBL Therapeutics undertakes no obligation to update or revise the information contained in this press release, whether as a result of new information, future events or circumstances or otherwise.

 VASCULAR BIOGENICS LTD.